kokifish/CTF-detailed-writeups/[CTF]_Pwn.md

   struct malloc_chunk* bk;

- // Only used for large blocks: pointer to next larger size. struct malloc_chunk* fd_nextsize;// double links -- used only if free. struct malloc_chunk* bk_nextsize;
+ // Only used for large blocks: pointer to next larger size. struct malloc_chunk* fd_nextsize; // double links -- used only if free. struct malloc_chunk* bk_nextsize;
 };
 ```